codatio/codat-docs/docs/enterprise/tech-overview/security/network-security.md

 ## Access Control

 ### Role Based AccessControl (RBAC)
-Access to systems and network infrastructure is underpinned by RBAC.
-Group management is centralised and can only be modified via a ticket and approved change management process.
+Access to systems and network infrastructure is underpinned by Azure RBAC and Active Directory.
+Full details on these features can be found on the [Microsoft Trust Centre](https://www.microsoft.com/en-us/trustcenter/)🔗.
+Group management is centralized and can only be modified via a ticket and approved change management process.
 Core groups are reviewed quarterly as part of our user access review policy.

 ### Multi–Factor Authentication & Device Compliance
 Connections to any internal networks or infrastructure require several stringent access control checks to be met.
 These must include:
-* Authentication via centralised accounts with mandated 2FA.
+* Authentication via centralized accounts with mandated 2FA.
 Such access is time-bound and requires regular re-authentication
 * Virtual Private Network (VPN) usage
 * Device compliance in the form of Codat provisioning and configuration